-If you would like information on how the Pupil Premium funding is used to directly support your child's attainment, please contact Mrs C Broxton Pupil Premium Champion via c.broxton@stowhigh.com
+If you would like information on how the Pupil Premium funding is used to directly support your child's attainment, please contact Mr. McLellan Pupil Premium Champion via a.mclellan@stowhigh.com

 If you require financial assistance, please contact the Finance Office via finance@stowhigh.com.
 We can offer reduced charges for trips and educational visits as well as uniform, equipment and resources.
 All applications are treated confidentially.